-I have been in Shippies several times but it was only on the last occasion that I decided to book a room and really go for it!
-It was around lunchtime on a Friday in July when I arrived laden with a large cargo bag and day pack.
+I have been in Shippies several times but it was only on the last occasion that I decided to book a room.
+It was around lunchtime on a Friday in July when I arrived laden with a large cargo bag and daypack.
 I squeezed through the side door and made my way to the bar.

 In no time I was drinking a complimentary Coopers 150 Year Celebration Ale from a wine glass so that I could sample it like you would a Penfolds Grange.
-I took my time and chatted with two others while the girl of my dreams prepared to show me to my room.
+I took my time and chatted with two others while the barmaid prepared to show me to my room.
 I followed her through a lockable gate and up the staircase to the landing where we entered a narrow corridor of doors until we reached my room.
-It ended there!

-A standard room is just big enough for a double bed and bedside cabinets but no more.
-You will find it clean and comfortable but may not like the inconvenience of walking along the corridor to shared toilet and bathroom facilities during the early hours when the beer is rapidly passing through.
-It was just the one night for me and quite a novelty but I would upgrade to an ensuite room on my next visit.
+A standard room was just big enough for a double bed and bedside cabinets but no more.
+You will find it clean and comfortable but may not like the inconvenience of walking along the corridor to shared toilet and bathroom facilities during the early hours.
+It was just the one night for me and quite a novelty but I would upgrade to an en suite room on my next visit.

 West Coast Eagles v North Melbourne Kangaroos

-Friday night and the West Coast Eagles are in town for the clash with North Melbourne.
-I’m perched on a stool, like Jimmy Woodser, drinking more of the choice ale from a wine glass.
-All around there is a hum of noise and jocular laughter from the beer swilling men and a sprinkling of wenches who like to let their hair down after a day at the office or to celebrate the end of a week when they’ve completed the household chores.
+Friday night and the West Coast Eagles were in town for the clash with North Melbourne.
+I was perched on a stool, drinking more of the choice ale from a wine glass.
+All around there was a hum of noise and jocular laughter from the men and women who let their hair down after the working week.

 Choose Your Poison: Eating or Drinking

 Nautical themes adorn the walls and ceilings of the Hobart pub.
 I can imagine what it will be like when the Sydney to Hobart yachties are in town.
-I know there’s a good thing on New Year’s Eve starting in the afternoon with jazz but I don’t like drinking beer from a plastic glass (how can you call it a glass) on these occasions and I’d give it a miss.
+I know there’s a good thing on New Year’s Eve starting in the afternoon with jazz.

 Bed and Breakfast at Shippies

 After a quick shower I left through the side door and into the cold morning air.
-Later that morning I returned to collect my bags and enjoyed a quiet one at the bar while I waited for Gavin of Think Tasmania to collect me.
-After a 2am finish, she was back at work with a smile on her face and looking as good as ever.
-The beer wasn’t bad either.
+Later that morning I returned to collect my bags and enjoyed a quiet one at the bar while I waited for my ride.

 If you like this article about Tasmania, and you’d like to read more, just subscribe to our newsletter or join us on social media via Facebook, Twitter, Pinterest or Instagram.
 If you really like this article, and you want others to see it, you can choose one of the “share” options below.
 We’d love that!